giacomociti/eye-shacl/validation.md

 # Validation
 Using rules to implement RDF validation is endorsed in academic literature, see ["RDF graph validation using rule-based reasoning"](https://www.researchgate.net/publication/347222046_RDF_graph_validation_using_rule-based_reasoning).
-The ideas of leveraging Skolemization and rule-producing rules come from Chapter 6 of the PhD thesis of Dörthe Arndt: [Notation3 as the Unifying Logic for the Semantic Web](https://biblio.ugent.be/publication/8634507).
+The ideas of leveraging skolemization and rule-producing rules come from Chapter 6 of the PhD thesis of Dörthe Arndt: [Notation3 as the Unifying Logic for the Semantic Web](https://biblio.ugent.be/publication/8634507).

 Note: in the following RDF snippets we assume the namespaces: